 To really understand great dialogue, you must do more than learn about different writing techniques.
 Instead, you must study great dialogue directly.
 As T. S. Eliot famously wrote, “Oh, do not ask, ‘What is it?’
 Let us go and make our visit.”

-Many examples of amazing dialogue can be found in F. Scott Fitzgerald’s The Great Gatsby.
+Many examples of amazing dialogue and dialogue tags can be found in F. Scott Fitzgerald’s The Great Gatsby.
 Let’s take a closer look at this scene, in which Gatsby tries to invite the naive Nick into a less-than-savory business.

 “There’s another little thing,” he said uncertainly, and hesitated.